The interrelation of the special double confluent Heun equation and the equation of RSJ model of Josephson junction revisited: Conclusion

-In total, the relationships indicated above establish the explicit 1-to-1 correspondence between solutions spaces of Eq.{~}\eqref{eq:020} and Eq.{~}\eqref{eq:050}, essentially.
+In total, the relationships indicated above establish the explicit 1-to-1 correspondence between solutions spaces of Eq.{~}\eqref{eq:050} and Eq.{~}\eqref{eq:010}, essentially, because ambiguity still retained can be considered trivial.

-In conclusion, it is worth noting that the eigenfunctions of the operator $\opC$ (as well as this operator on its own, of course) are the important tools proving to be efficient in investigation of various problems related to \sdcHe~\eqref{eq:020}.
-In particular, the following explicit matrix representation $ \mathbf{M} $ of {\em the monodromy transformation} \footnote{ The monodromy transformation sends a solution to Eq.{~}\eqref{eq:020} to another its solution which is obtained by means of the point-wise analytic continuation of the former along counterclockwise oriented full circle arcs (or other curves homotopic to such arcs) encircling the singular center $z=0$.
-On the set of solutions to Eq.{~}\eqref{eq:050}, the monodromy transformation of solutions to Eq.{~}\eqref{eq:020} converts to the map $\varphi(t)\mapsto {\mathcal M}\varphi(t)= \varphi(t+2\pi/\omega)$ which explicitly represents the latter via the former. } of its space of solution with respect to the basis $ \{\EEpm{+},\EEpm{-}\}$ can be obtained\footnote{ The formula \eqref{eq:490} has been derived in case of positive integer orders $\llll$ and is, most likely, correct for all integer orders as well.
-The cases of other orders require additional examination. }:
+It is also worth noting that the eigenfunctions of the operator $\opC$ (as well as this operator on its own, of course) are the important tools proving to be efficient in investigation of various problems related to \sdcHe~\eqref{eq:050}.
+In particular, the following explicit matrix representation $ \mathbf{M} $ of {\em the monodromy transformation} \footnote{ Here the monodromy transformation sends a solution to Eq.{~}\eqref{eq:050} to another its solution which is obtained from the former by means of point-wise analytic continuation along counterclockwise oriented full circle arcs encircling the singular center $z=0$.
+On the set of solutions to Eq.{~}\eqref{eq:010}, the monodromy transformation of solutions to Eq.{~}\eqref{eq:050} is converted to the map $\varphi(t)\mapsto {\mathcal M}\varphi(t)= \varphi(t+2\pi/\omega)$.
+Given $\mathbf{M}$, the making use of \Eqs~\eqref{eq:150}, \eqref{eq:390}, \eqref{eq:400}, etc enables one to obtain an explicit representation of this transformation. } of its space of solution with respect to the basis $ \{\EEpm{+},\EEpm{-}\}$ can be obtained\footnote{ The formula \eqref{eq:510} had been derived in case of integer orders $\llll$.
+The cases of other $\llll$ require additional examination. }: